At the close of 2011, here's a look back at some of the significant thyroid stories, news and developments of the past year.

 Celebrity Thyroid News2011 gave us the last episode of Oprah's television show, but the daytime diva never did responsibly discuss her own thyroid disease in a way that contributed to the discussion.
 Over the years, Oprah Winfrey's show and magazine had unique opportunities to truly transform the understanding of thyroid disease, but her own insecurities and/or misunderstanding of her condition ultimately prevented her from making a real impact on thyroid awareness.

 The biggest celebrity news in 2011, however, was the announcement by Baywatch and Sheena star, and Playboy cover model, Gena Lee Nolin.
-Nolin, a mother of three, revealed a 20-year battle with Hashimoto's disease and hypothyroidism, as well as her plans to co-author an advocacy book on her own thyroid struggle, making her the first celebrity to step out openly as a thyroid patient advocate, and become a vocal and public spokesperson for her fellow thyroid patients.
+Nolin, a mother of three, revealed a 20-year battle with Hashimoto's disease and hypothyroidism, as well as her plans to be my co-author on Beautiful Inside and Out: Conquering Thyroid Disease with a Healthy, Happy, "Thyroid Sexy" Life , making her the first celebrity to step out openly as a thyroid patient advocate, and become a vocal and public spokesperson for her fellow thyroid patients.

 Chiropractors and Thyroid DiseaseWith some concerns about the marketing practices used by some chiropractors to attract thyroid patients, and the increasing visibility of high-priced chiropractic programs being designed to target thyroid and autoimmune patients, the patient community took a careful and critical look at chiropractic care this past year.